 6) Avoid using themes.
 Switch to default theme if you are using one.

 7) When you find that your Firefox keeps slowing down and becoming sluggish in spite of doing everything, Reset it.
-The Reset Firefox feature can fix many issues by restoring Firefox to its default state.
+The Refresh Firefox feature can fix many issues by restoring Firefox to its default state.
 The reset feature works by creating a new profile folder for you while saving your essential information.
 It will save some of your personal information like Bookmarks, Browsing history, Passwords, Cookies and Web form auto-fill information.
 But it will not save installed Extensions, themes, tab groups, personal preferences, customizations, etc.